Last words are weirdly fascinating. Sometimes they sum up the person’s essence in a few words, other times they seem wildly out of character.

-Another interesting group is populated by people who had no idea they were about to die, and were just talking about mundanities.
-Typical last words from these people are: “This doesn’t taste right.” or ”Hold my beer and watch this!”
+Another interesting group is populated by people who had no idea they were about to die, and were talking about mundanities.
+Typical last words from these people are: “This doesn’t taste right” or “What bus?”

 There are the questionable ones, such as Gaius Caligula, the Roman emperor, who shouted: “I am still alive!” after being stabbed 30 times by his own guards.
 Was it really wise to call attention to the fact he was still breathing?

 Some people say rad things all day so any statement they happen to be saying works well.

 Take Robert Roy MacGregor, the Scottish outlaw, whose last words were: “Boy!
 Fetch my fiddle!”
 If I’d died this afternoon, my last words would have been: “I think I got Cheetos crumbs in my keyboard.
 Hear them crunch when I type?”

 Supposedly many death row inmates give no thought to their last words until the execution is actually underway.
 You’ve got to figure, your health is likely to take a turn for the worse soon.
 Selecting your last words may be a nice way to while away the time.